httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 This document does not define semantics for "http-opportunistic" resources on an `https` origin, nor does it define semantics if the resource includes `https` origins.

+Any strongly authenticated alternative service can provide this response.
+That is, as long as the http-opportunistic response is valid, any authenticated alternative service can be used for that origin.

 # IANA Considerations